Secure-6G/ProVerif-AKA-6G/README.md

 # ProVerif-AKA-6G
 The file contains formal verification code for an Authentication and Key Agreement (AKA) protocol for future generation of wireless mobile networks (6G).
 The work was supported by the Business Finland Consortium Project "Post-Quantum Cryptography", grant number 754/31/2020.
 The work was done at the Department of Computer Science, University of Helsinki in Helsinki, Finland by Mohamed Taoufiq Damir, Tommi Meskanen, Sara Ramezanian, and Valtteri Niemi.

 ProVerif implementation:

 We assume that the channel between the UE and the SN is unsecure, we denote such a channel by usch.
 The channel between the SN and the HN is considered secure and denoted by sch.
-Moreover, sk_{HN}, the secret key of the HN, and the long term key K at the UE/HN are considered private at the beginning of the protocol execution.
+Moreover, $sk_{HN}$, the secret key of the HN, and the long term key K at the UE/HN are considered private at the beginning of the protocol execution.
 In the ProVerif code We denote sk_{HN} and K by skHN and K respectively.
 We use a function getkey to model the fact of retrieving the key K from the HN database based on the UE's SUPI.
 The symmetric primitives for authentication are refereed to by f_1, f_2, f_3, f_4, f_5 and SHA.
 A function keyseed is used as a key derivation function.
 Finally, the symmetric encryption is given by the usual following form

 fun senc(bitstring,bitstring):bitstring.